Melbourne Jazz Fringe Festival: Atlantis award

 This award is sponsored by Atlantis Sound and comprises one day of recording with producer/engineer Myles Mumford at Atlantis Sound Studios.
 It is awarded to an artist who has displayed consistent originality in producing intelligent music making.
 The Atlantis Award is not open to nominations by the public or by artists, rather it is awarded by the MJFF Board.

 Venues

-The Melbourne Jazz Fringe features a series of performances at venues including Bar Open, Lebowski’s, Bennetts Lane Jazz Club, Café 303, La Mama and the Northcote Uniting Church; all of which are venues committed to nurturing Melbourne’s creative music scene.
+The Melbourne Jazz Fringe features a series of performances at venues including Bar Open, Lebowski’s, Bennetts Lane Jazz Club, Café 303, La Mama and the Northcote Uniting Church.